-The US just saw its lowest Covid-19 daily case count since October.
+The US just saw its lowest COVID-19 daily case count since October.
 But here's why experts are still worried - Local News 8

-For the first time in a long time, the US is reporting encouraging Covid-19 trends.

-While more than 64,900 new infections were reported on Sunday, it was the country’s lowest case count since October.
-Just last month, reported infections were topping 200,000 a day.
+The US on Monday reported more than 53,800 new COVID-19 infections: its lowest daily case count since October and a vastly different number from those plaguing the country just last month, when infections were topping 200,000 a day.

 CDC data shows more than 1,100 cases of the highly contagious B.1.1.7 variant — first detected in the UK — have been reported in the US.
 The agency has previously warned the strain will see rapid growth in early 2021 and will likely become the predominant variant by March.